NAVANEETHELITE/NER_STREAMLIT/README.md

 A genreal purpose Named Entity Recognition model using Spacy.
 - UI is guarded by Streamlit.
 - This application was deployed to Heroku.
-- Build pack to be added in Heroku : heroku/python
 -  <strong><b> APP LINK : https://ner-streamlit-nav.herokuapp.com/</b></strong>

 ### REQUIREMENTS: